-2.5.4.
+- 2.6.6.
 The maximum duration of study permitted for a Bachelor degree is four years.
-Double Bachelor degrees are permitted so long as both are included in the original offer and both can be completed within four years.

-2.5.5.
-Institutions may recommend an awardee undertaking a Bachelor degree to do an Honours year by submitting a Course Transfer variation in OASIS (refer Section 13.5.5).
+Double Bachelor degrees are permitted so long as both are included in the original offer and both can be completed within four years. - 2.6.7.
+Institutions may recommend an Honours year for an outstanding awardee undertaking a Bachelor degree by submitting a Course Transfer variation in OASIS (refer Section 13.5.5). - 2.6.8.

-- 2.5.6.
 Institutions must seek approval from Program Areas before inviting an awardee to undertake an Honours program.
-Institutions should provide the awardee's subject results when seeking approval. - 2.5.7.
-Approval must be sought by the institution no later than three months before the awardee's scholarship completion date, to allow time for the Program Area to assess the request, including seeking partner government approval where relevant.
+Institutions should provide the awardee's subject results when seeking approval. - 2.6.9.
+Approval must be sought by the institution no later than three months before the awardee's scholarship completion date, to allow time for the Program Area to assess the request and, where relevant, seek partner government approval.

-Master degrees
+Masters degrees

-- 2.5.8.
-The maximum duration for a Master degree program is two years.
+- 2.6.10.
+The maximum duration for a Masters degree program is two years.
 Where an awardee studying a Masters by Research returns to their home country before their final thesis is submitted, a written submission timeline (agreed by the awardee's supervisor) must be given by the awardee to their Student Contact Officer to be uploaded into OASIS.
 The maximum duration to submit a thesis after returning home is one year.
-Awardees studying Masters by Coursework with a research component must submit their research before they return home, or their scholarship completion will be recorded as a fail. - 2.5.9.
-Master degree programs may be offered by coursework, by research or by a combination of coursework and research.
-Masters by research or a combination of coursework and research should be offered only to those applicants who have demonstrated the need for high-level research skills in order to undertake research or teaching or to supervise researchers upon their return home. - 2.5.10.
-Double Master degrees are permitted only when both are included in the institution's original offer and both courses can be completed within two years. - 2.5.11.
-The only exception to this maximum duration is the Master of Diplomacy at the Australian National University (ANU), which the Asia - Pacific College of Diplomacy at the ANU offers as part of double Master degree program.
+Awardees studying Masters by Coursework with a research component must submit their research before they return home, or their scholarship completion will be recorded as a fail. - 2.6.11.
+Masters degree programs may be offered by coursework, by research or by a combination of coursework and research.
+Masters by research or a combination of coursework and research should be offered only to those applicants who have demonstrated the need for high-level research skills in order to undertake research or teaching or to supervise researchers upon their return home. - 2.6.12.
+Double Masters degrees are permitted only when both are included in the institution's original offer and both courses can be completed within two years. - 2.6.13.
+The only exception to this maximum duration is the Master of Diplomacy at the Australian National University (ANU), which the Asia Pacific College of Diplomacy at the ANU offers as part of double Masters degree program.
 The Master of Diplomacy is not offered as a stand-alone course and the double degree may take up to three years to complete.
-Only applicants with a relevant background in diplomacy who will return to the original organisation at the completion of their scholarship will be considered for this course. - Applicants wishing to undertake the Master of Diplomacy at the ANU as 2.5.12. part of a double Master degree program must identify this course in their application form.
-Please note that it is at the discretion of Program Areas to approve or reject the Master of Diplomacy depending on Program Areas' budget and policy.
+Only applicants with a relevant background in diplomacy who will return to the original organisation at the completion of their scholarship will be considered for this course.

-If Program Areas support an awardee to undertake the Master of 2.5.13. Р Diplomacy as part of a double Master program, Program Areas are required to record both courses in OASIS at the placement stage with the condition of the awardee passing their first Master qualification with the required grade.
+- 2.6.14.
+Applicants wishing to undertake the Master of Diplomacy at the ANU as part of a double Masters degree program must identify this course in their application form.
+Program Areas have discretion to approve or reject applications for the Master of Diplomacy subject to Program Areas' budget and policy. - 2.6.15.
+If Program Areas support an awardee to undertake the Master of Diplomacy as part of a double Masters program, Program Areas are required to record both courses in OASIS at the placement stage with a condition of the awardee passing their first Masters qualification with the required grade. - 2.6.16.

-2.5.14.
 Applicants wishing to undertake a Masters by research must investigate an appropriate supervisor.
 Australian higher education institutions' websites identify the institution's areas of research strength.
 Applicants should supply evidence of past research undertaken and highlight outcomes.